 Learning for Life at St Luke’s

 At St Luke’s we believe in preparing children to go out into the world as creative, compassionate and confident citizens.
-Our Learning for Life programme is designed to raise children’s aspirations and deepen their understanding of the ever-changing society around us.
+Our Learning for Life programme and curriculum is designed to raise children’s aspirations and deepen their understanding of the ever-changing society around us.

 The Four Pillars of Learning for Life - these are the four main tools that help us to grow independent thinkers and learners, equipped with the tools:

 - Growth Mindset - if you believe you can do it, you can.
 We teach children that hard work and persistence pay off.
 Anyone can get better at something with the right mindset.

 - Philosophy For Children (P4C) - in P4C children learn to raise questions and express their ideas about things that really matter to them.
 Weekly practice in P4C deepens children's caring, creative, collaborative and critical thinking.